 • implementing projects of vital importance to the local community;

-These goals are fulfilled by community foundations - charitable organisations that ascertain the needs of their local community, attract donations and other resources required for the fulfilment of important projects conceived by local residents, and oversee their implementation.
+These goals are fulfilled by community foundations - charitable organisations that ascertain the needs of their local community, attract donations and other resources required for the fulfilment of important projects conceived by residents, and oversee their implementation.
 Thus, community philanthropy develops in a planned and goal-oriented manner.

 Global philanthropy

-Globally, various types of foundations are well-known, some of which already possess the funds they require at the time of their founding, whereas others attract them in course of their everyday work:
+Globally, various types of foundations are well-known, some of which already possess the funds they require at the time of their founding, whereas others attract them in the course of their everyday work:

 • private foundations are funded with the financial resources of a specific private individual and/or donations and bequests from private individuals;